Home Music Row Report | Music Reviews | Book Reviews | Paid Content | Contact

 Not long afterward Stacy Harris accepted GuideStar USA, Inc's invitation to continue her service to the 501(c)(3) public charity by serving yet another term (through Spring, 2015) on GuideStar USA, Inc's User Advisory Panel, she also answered the call to mentor members of Leadership Bluegrass' Class of 2014.
 The year 2014 was highlighted by Stacy’s return to the set of ABC-TV’s Nashville where she taped her Season Three series debut on August 21st (airing October 15, 2014) and the establishment of the Stacy Harris Philanthropic Foundation (a donor-advised fund that provides grants to qualifying charitable, educational and cultural non-profits and not-for-profits).

-Additionally, Stacy agreed to continue assisting Alpha V. Patel, Ph.D., principal investigator for the American Cancer Society's Cancer Prevention Study 3.
-Recruited in 2012, Stacy completed her third year as a study participant.
+Additionally, Stacy Harris agreed to continue assisting Alpha V. Patel, Ph.D., principal investigator for the American Cancer Society's Cancer Prevention Study 3.
+Recruited in 2012, Stacy completed her third year as a study participant .

-In the closing months of 2015, Stacy Harris continued her consulting work with American Graduate: Let's Make It Happen, the multi-year, national initiative focusing on improving Middle Tennessee's graduation rate.
+During the closing months of 2015 Stacy continued her consulting work with American Graduate: Let's Make It Happen, the multi-year, national initiative focusing on improving Middle Tennessee's graduation rate.

 In 2017, Stacy Harris reunited with Latonya Turner during a videotaping of NPT Reports WNPT's Reports: Housing Town Hall during which, joining with fellow concerned community activists, Stacy addressed the issue of affordable housing advocating solutions in the form of rent control and cohousing.
 She also made her debut appearance on CMT's Still the King, portraying a Nashville Predators hockey fan in the cable TV series starring Billy Ray Cyrus.
 Amy Corcoran interviewed Stacy for Swaay article titled 10 E-mail Pet Peeves That Grind Our Gears.
 By year's end Stacy was one of six "successful professionals" profiled by Student Loan Hero.